 How to Convert Office Files to Google Docs on Your Chromebook

 Its Web-based operating system means your Chromebook doesn’t support Windows (or Mac) software.
-That includes Office programs such as Word, Excel or PowerPoint, which is a major hurdle for those hoping to use these budget-based systems for productivity or business.
+That includes the non-Android versions of Office programs such as Word, Excel or PowerPoint, which is a major hurdle for those hoping to use these budget-based systems for productivity or business.
 Luckily Google Drive can convert uploaded Office files for easy editing on your Chromebook -- and, later, in the cloud.
 Here’s how to set it up.

 Now when you upload a Microsoft Word, Excel, or PowerPoint, the files will automatically be converted into Google Doc format.
 Here’s a list of the supported file types: